AJakif/modern-zay-shop-with-ai/README.md

 npm run start
 npm run lint
 ```

 ---

 ## 🎯 Challenges and AI Limitations

 1. **Bootstrap → Tailwind Migration**
    - AI converted many grids, spacing, and typography classes, but **not every class** was converted correctly.
-   - Developers needed to manually inspect and adjust **dozens of classes** to achieve pixel-perfect layout and fidelity to the original template.
+   - Developers needed to manually inspect and adjust **dozens of classes** to achieve pixel-perfect layout and fidelity.

 2. **Carousel Implementation**
    - AI suggested state logic, but ARIA accessibility, transitions, and responsive behavior required manual adjustments.